Revisiting Stochastic Gravitational-wave Background in the Strong Signal Case: Conclusions and discussions

 We emphasize that our analysis can extend to the statistical inference of \ac{SGWB} detection, which encompasses classical (frequentist) inference and Bayesian inference.
 The pivotal aspect lies in constructing the likelihood function.
 By estimating the expectation and variance in terms of~\eq{eq:mu_IJ} and \eq{eq:sigma_IJ}, one can ensure that the likelihood function aligns more closely with the actual detection process, thereby minimizing bias in parameter estimation.
-This approach is not limited to space-borne detectors~\cite{Adams:2013qma,Caprini:2019pxz,Pieroni:2020rob,Flauger:2020qyi}, but is also relevant for next-generation ground-based detectors~\cite{Sachdev:2020bkk,Zhou:2022nmt,Zhong:2022ylh,Pan:2023naq,Bellie:2023jlq,Song:2024pnk}.
-Ongoing work on statistical inference regarding this matter is underway and will be presented elsewhere.
+This approach is not limited to space-borne detection~\cite{Caprini:2019pxz,Pieroni:2020rob,Flauger:2020qyi}, but is also relevant for next-generation ground-based detection~\cite{Zhong:2022ylh,Bellie:2023jlq}.

+In this work, we assume the ideal case where the only \ac{GW} signal is \ac{SGWB}.
+In reality, different signals will overlap and make the analysis more complicated.
+Fortunately, even if the \ac{SGWB} is strong, it will not complicate the analysis of other sources.
+Taking the foreground from Galactic compact binaries as an example, it is expected that this foreground is comparable to or even stronger than instrument noise.
+However, when analyzing signals like the merger of massive black holes, the foreground can just be regarded as part of the \ac{PSD}.
+That being said, the strong \ac{SGWB} will inevitable raise the noise level, causing a decrease in the sensitivity.

 \normalem